Tottenham Hotspur wins first trophy in 17 years by beating Manchester United 1-0 in Europa League final

 In the 42nd minute, Tottenham’s midfielder Pape Sarr whipped a right-footed cross into the area, with the ball deflecting off Man United’s Luke Shaw and then getting a slight touch from Spurs’ top scorer in all competitions.

-The scrappy conversion from the Welshman sent Tottenham fans into euphoria, while fans wearing red remained seated and dejected just ahead of the half.
+The scrappy goal from the Welshman sent Tottenham fans into euphoria, while fans wearing red remained seated and dejected just ahead of the half.

-After Manchester United’s free-kick was blundered by Tottenham keeper Guglielmo Vicario, United’s Rasmus Højlund snapped an uncontested header toward an unguarded goal, only for the Dutchman to fill the gaping space with an acrobatic scissor kick goal clearance to preserve the lead in the 62nd minute.
+After United’s free-kick was blundered by Tottenham keeper Guglielmo Vicario, Red Devils forward Rasmus Højlund snapped an uncontested header toward an unguarded goal, only for the Dutchman to fill the gaping space with an acrobatic scissor kick goal clearance to preserve the lead in the 62nd minute.

 Later, Vicario made amends with a nifty stretch save on Alejandro Garnacho and then an even better stop on Luke Shaw near the end to preserve the clean sheet and the win.